 And then there is our passionate belief in barley itself – the raw material from which all single malt is made.
 For many whisky producers this is a commodity product, to be bought from wherever happens to be supplying the cheapest tonnage at the time – be that Scotland, Poland or Lithuania.

-We are even now laying down casks of spirit distilled from barley from not just individual farms, but individual fields.
-A fascinating exploration of the influence of terroir on finished spirit.
+We are even now releasing whiskies distilled from barley from not just individual farms, but individual fields and harvests.
+A fascinating and ongoing exploration of the influence of terroir on finished spirit.
 This “micro-provenance” is hardly industrial distilling, but we believe it’s important – land and dram reunited.

-And it is a source of great pride to us that now we have partnerships with farmers on Islay who are again growing Islay barley for Islay whisky – for the first time for a hundred years.
-To be able to look out of the distillery window and see the fields of barley that will produce this season's spirit – that is provenance, that is place, that is a spirit that will speak of its origins, its heritage and the many passionate artisans who contributed to its creation.
+And it is a source of great pride to us that we have developed partnerships with farmers on Islay that enable us to produce single malts made from 100% Islay barley.
+For the first time in recorded history we are able to look out of the distillery window and see the fields of barley that will produce this season's spirit – that is provenance, that is place, that is a spirit that will speak of its origins, its heritage and the many passionate artisans who contributed to its creation.